amaiya/onprem/README.md

     >
     > Future versions of **OnPrem.LLM** will use the newer GGUF format.

-2.  **I’m behind a corporate firewall and receiving an SSL error when trying to download the model?**
+2.  **I’m behind a corporate firewall and am receiving an SSL error when trying to download the model?**

     > Try this: